crossplane/crossplane/design/design-doc-composition-functions.md

 > The emissary works by replacing the container's command with its own command.
 > This allows that command to capture stdout, the exit code, and easily
 > terminate your process.
 The emissary can also delay the start of your process.

+You can see some of the many options Argo Workflows explored to address these issues before landing on `emissary` in their list of [deprecated executors][argo-deprecated-executors].

 ### Using KRM Function Spec Compliant Functions